Romeo's Tune

 "Romeo's Tune" is a song recorded by Steve Forbert, released in 1979 as the lead single from his album Jackrabbit Slim.

 The song became an international hit during the winter of 1980.
 "Romeo's Tune" did best in Canada, where it became a top 10 hit.
-It was Forbert's only major charting single.
+It remains Forbert's only major charting single.

 Lyrical content

 The song speaks of fading away from the world in the company of your lover.
 The title does not appear in the lyrics.

 Instrumentation

 The distinctive piano lick on "Romeo's Tune" was done by former Elvis Presley pianist Bobby Ogdin, a well-known Nashville session piano player.
 In live performances, Forbert plays the lick on a neck-mounted harmonica.